Catalog: Dutchess BOCES (Web Registration)

 Program: Model Schools

-Audience: Middle School and High School eSports Coaches
+Audience: Other - Middle School and High School eSports Coaches

 This monthly session is for dedicated coaches for Middle and High School eSports teams working with BOCES and Contender eSports. eSports Coaches will have the chance to network, share tips, and learn new strategies related to eSports Teams with monthly focus topics prepared by Model Schools Specialists.